senlin/soblossom/README.md

 ### Page Templates

-Apart from the default ones soblossom comes with 4 additional page templates.
+Apart from the default ones, soblossom comes with 4 additional page templates.
 One is the full width template.
 Two are based on [Foundation templates](http://foundation.zurb.com/templates.html), Banded and Workspace.
 There is also a sample template which you can use to build a new template from/on.

 The [homepage of the demo site](http://so-wp.com/themes/soblossom/) uses the banded template, so you can have a look and decide whether you can use that on your own site(s) too.